Open weekdays 8:30 - 4:15 PM 540-776-6800

 About Laura L Moylan, MD, PC

 Dr. Moylan practiced obstetrics and gynecology in Charlottesville, Virginia for one year before relocating to the Roanoke Valley in 1991.
 She established a solo private medical practice specializing in gynecology in 1997.
-She is dedicated to providing up to date medical evaluations, advice, and services including gynecologic surgery.
+She is dedicated to providing up to date medical evaluations, advice, and services including office procedures.
 Medical testing should focus on whether the outcome will influence your diagnosis or treatment options in order to be cost effective.
 Her practice philosophy centers on patient autonomy.
 There are often several different acceptable options for managing a medical condition.
 Dr. Moylan believes her job is to educate you about these and to help you choose the best option for your particular situation.
 No two women are exactly alike!
 We try to provide that personal touch.

 From Electric Road (Route 419) turn onto Braeburn Drive at the Hampton Inn opposite Ridgewood Farms Shopping Center.
 We are located just past the Lewis Gale Pavilion building at the corner of Braeburn Circle.
 We share our building with Dr. Stephanie Vlahos.
 Our parking lot is reached from Braeburn Circle.